jake-87/blog/content/blog/debruijn-explanation.md

 # De Bruijn and why we use it

 Let's look at a little imaginary term, in some lambda-calculus-like language.
 For future note, we call the lambda a "binder", as it binds a variable.
-There are other types of binders, e.g. `let x = ...`, but we will only consider lambdas for the moment.
+There are other types of binders, e.g. `let`, but we will only consider lambdas for the moment.

 ```hs
 λ f. (λ y f. (f y)) f